Table of Contents

 Are smart safety gadgets better than traditional ones?

-Smart gadgets can offer added features like alerts and remote monitoring, but traditional tools — like defibrillators and flotation devices — remain essential for direct life‑saving functions.
+Smart gadgets can offer added features like remote alerts and app-based monitoring, but traditional tools such as AEDs, flotation devices, and basic first-aid kits remain essential for direct emergency response.